NakulSAnandT/Notes_Sql/GIT BASICS.md

 3 - GIT ADD {Filename or . } (To track)
 4 - GIT COMMIT -M "second commit" (Committing changes) 5-GIT PUSH (To push the changes onto server)

+ls - to list all the elements
+rm - remove any file